 The park covers an area of 210km² in the Berchtesgadener Land and welcomes around 1.5 million visitors each year.
 There are 260km of marked walking trails within the park and a programme of educational guided walks offered by the park management.

 The modern National Park tourist office - the Haus der Berge - is located further out of the centre past the train station.
 It is open every day and has regular exhibitions and films about hiking in the Bavarian Alps.

 The tourist office is situated just off the main street through the town and is open on weekdays all year round and at the weekend in season.
-They produce a pamphlet for walking tour of Berchtesgaden history, mainly through the old town.
-(Another themed walk is produced by the salt mine.)
+They produce a pamphlet for a walking tour of Berchtesgaden history, mainly through the old town.
+(Another themed hike is produced by the Berchtesgaden salt mine.)